xinan-nancy-chen/rOMT/README.md

 ```
 Follow the instructions to choose what post-processing result you would like to run.<br />

-For speed map, you will need to run a script of Python:
+For speed map, you will need to run a script of Python, before which you will see output like:
 ```
 Lagrangian-Pathline (C294 data, mask = 1, affSmooth = 1, dilate = 3),
 analysis type = speedmap